nolanyee/data-science-portfolio/poker-ai/README.md

 In all cases, if the computer does not raise, it will decide whether to call or fold randomly based on the frequency *p<sub>compfold</sub>*.
 However, if the player calls, the computer will always call, since there is nothing to lose.

+The default computer behavior may seem somewhat aggressive to some.
+The behavior can be tweaked by altering the various thresholds and constants described above.